VOLTTRON/volttron/docs/source/specifications/tagging_service.rst

 ------------------------------
 rpc call to to tagging service method **'add_tags'** with parameters:

-    1. **tags** - dictionary object or file containing the topic and the tag details dictionary object or the file content should be of the format:
+    1. **tags** - dictionary object or file containing the topic and the tag details. dictionary object or the file content should be of the format:

        .. code-block:: python